Temple in Jerusalem: Second Temple

 After Jerusalem came under Seleucid control, Antiochus III the Great attempted to introduce Greek deities into the Temple.
 A rebellion ensued and was brutally suppressed, but no further action was taken by Antiochus.
 When Antiochus IV Epiphanes assumed the Seleucid throne he immediately attempted to enforce universal Hellenization once again.
 During this time, several incidents considered offensive under traditional Jewish practice occurred in the temple, including erecting a statue of Zeus and the sacrifice of pigs.
 This led to a two-year civil war in Judea, during which traditionalist rebels led by Mattathias fought against both Seleucid forces and the Hellenized Judean forces who administered Judea in Antiochus's name.
 After the rebels successfully overthrew Seleucid rule, Mattathias' son Judas Maccabeus rededicated the temple in 164 BCE, giving rise to the celebration of Hanukkah.

 During the Roman era, Pompey entered (and thereby desecrated) the Holy of Holies in 63 BCE, but left the Temple intact.
 In 54 BCE, Marcus Licinius Crassus looted the Temple treasury.

 Around 20 BCE, the building was renovated and expanded by Herod the Great and became known as Herod's Temple.
 It was destroyed by the Roman Empire in 70 CE during the Siege of Jerusalem.
 During the Bar Kokhba revolt against the Romans in 132–135, Simon bar Kokhba and Rabbi Akiva wanted to rebuild the Temple, but bar Kokhba's revolt failed and the Jews were banned from Jerusalem except for Tisha B'Av by the Roman Empire.

-The emperor Julian allowed the Temple to be rebuilt, but the 363 Galilee earthquake ended all attempts ever since.
+In 363 CE, the pagan Roman emperor Julian ordered Alypius of Antioch to rebuild the Temple as part of his campaign to strengthen non-Christian religions, but the attempt was unsuccessful.
+Early historians such as Sozomen cited the 363 Galilee earthquake as the causative agent of failure, but the death of Julian and the coming of the Christian emperor Jovian may have also played a role.
+No further attempts have been made to rebuild the temple.

-Al-Aqsa and the Third Temple
+Al-Aqsa Mosque and the Dome of the Rock

 By the 7th century, the site had fallen into disrepair under Byzantine rule.
 In tradition, after the Muslim conquest of Jerusalem in the 7th century during the Rashidun Caliphate, a mosque was built by Umar, who first cleared the site of debris and then erected a mihrab and simple mosque on the same site as the present one.
 This first mosque was known as Masjid al-'Umar.

 During the Umayyad Caliphate, the caliph Abd al-Malik ibn Marwan ordered a renovation of the mosque, constructing the Dome of the Rock on the Temple Mount.
 The mosque has stood on the mount since 691; the al-Aqsa Mosque.
 It has been renovated several times since, including during the Abbasid, Fatimid, Mamluk, and Ottoman eras.